mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 {{"demo": "MagicLinkSignInPage.js", "iframe": true, "height": 500}}

+:::info
+For a complete implementation, refer to the [Toolpad Core with Auth.js and Nodemailer](https://github.com/mui/mui-toolpad/tree/master/examples/core-auth-nextjs-email) example in our GitHub repository.

 ### Alerts

 The `SignInPage` component can display a success alert if the email is sent successfully.
 You can enable this by passing a `success` property in the